okabsd/HTTP/README.md

 # HTTP

-A super lightweight interface for making _simple_ asynchronous requests, with chained methods.
+A super lightweight interface for making basic asynchronous requests, with chained methods.

 Intended for use in modern browsers.